On average, people spend around a year and ten months watching videos on YouTube in a lifetime. Woah!

 Tip: Don’t stop at YouTube-specific keywords.

 Even though most traffic is inbound, there’s also a portion of people coming from Google and other search engines.
 If you get your videos to rank for conventional search engines, you can get up to five times more views!
+You can also get access to the rank checker tools like Search Engine Reports if you want to examine your competitors’ keywords.

 It can be tempting to stuff content with various keywords so the target audience always finds your videos.
 That’s a terrible idea.
 YouTube punishes keyword stuffing by decreasing the video’s exposure.
 You need to narrow down your list to a couple of main keywords.